 - Relocation advisory services;

 - A minimum of 90-day notice to vacate;

-- Comparable decent, sage and sanitary replacement housing (temporary or permanent);

 - Reimbursement for moving expenses; and

 - Payments for added cost of renting or purchasing comparable replacement housing.

-Except where otherwise waived (see above), HCDD programs (including this one) which are funded by federal grants are subject to the URA and Section 104(d).
+HCDD programs subject to the URA and Section 104(d) include the CDBG-DR programs.
 HCDD policies and procedures, Notice of Funding Availability (NOFA), applicant certifications and/or written agreements for funds subject to the URA and Section 104(d) shall refer to federal and state rules, as appropriate.